lapsumchan/MR2-cML-SuSiE/README.md

 length(subset.idx)
 [1] 157
 ```
-meaning 157 exposures will be jointly analyzed in the subsequent steps.
+This means that 157 exposures will be jointly analyzed in the subsequent steps.
+Notice that the default used for screening is Bonferroni correction (0.05 divided by the product of number of trait and the number of exposures).
+Change the `cutoff` argument if you want to use something different.
+In this case, the cutoff is 0.05 / (2 x 249) ~ 1.0e-4.
 ### References

 [1] Elsworth, Ben, et al. "The MRC IEU OpenGWAS data infrastructure."
 BioRxiv (2020): 2020-08.